 Pollutants, pathogens, excessive occlusion, detergents, soaps, cleansers, and hard water can disrupt the pH balance of the skin barrier.
 Hard water is tap water with a high mineral content causing it to have a pH of 8.5 or more.

-Here's a handy chart to demonstrate the pH range and an idea where a few ingredients fall on the chart.
+Here's a handy chart to demonstrate the pH range and an idea of where a few ingredients fall on the chart.
 A home pH testing kit can be found here.

 I recommend a cleanser pH of 4.5 - 5.5 because that is the same pH of healthy skin.

-The moral of the story is, don't sabotage your skincare routine by starting with a cleanser that is not a healthy pH for skin.
+The moral of the story is, don't sabotage your skincare routine by starting with a cleanser that is not a healthy pH for the skin.
 You want to clean your skin, not strip your skin of the good stuff.

 My favorite cleansers are:

 Wrinkles around the central lip area are called vertical rhytids and we all hate them, right!
 They can be very difficult to fix.
 Even with a facelift, it only pulls this area laterally and the dissection does not and cannot extend into the lip area.